ynput/ayon-documentation/website/docs/addon_traypublisher_admin.md

 You can use TrayPublisher to upload CSV data in two ways: interactive mode or headless mode (CLI).
 You can set up the CSV columns and what kind of data they should have.
 For each column, you can pick a data type and if it's needed or not.
 Plus, you can set a default value for when some data is missing.

 :::info CSV publishing
+Tray publisher pushes your products into an existing tasks in AYON.
+Tray publisher doesn't support **creating missing entities if they don't exist** yet.
-This prototype isn't set up to **create missing hierarchy folders if they're not there** yet.
-Right now, the CSV data must pass a preflight check, so we don't need to validate it.
+Currently, the CSV data must pass a preflight check, so we don't need to validate it.

+Please ensure your shots and assets are created in your project.
 :::

 ## Feature settings